brandonwoodruff92/rails-rest-kit/README.md

 ```

 ## Usage
 Include the `RailsRestKit::RestfulControllerActions` module in your controller.
-This will automatically provide callback hooks for your default REST actions (`index, show, new, create, edit, update, destroy`):
+Your controller will now be defined with all REST actions (`index, show, new, create, edit, update, destroy`), and perform typical CRUD behavior:

 ```ruby
 class UsersController < ApplicationController